bethpritchard/university-projects/README.md

 ## Stage  2
 #### Mandelbrot and Julia sets
-These two functions were developed for the group project module.
+These two functions were developed by myself for the group project module.

 [Mandelbrot function](Stage-2/mandelbrot.m)